Alexerson/adventofcode/README.md

 ```

 I've added my own dataset in the `data` folder.
 Feel free to use your
-won inputs.
+own inputs.

-You can run each day by simply running:
+You can run each day's challenge by simply using:

 ``` shell
 python day1.py